mapero/esphome-hcpbridge/README.md

 - [x] Initial working version
 - [ ] Use esphome modbus component instead of own code
 - [ ] Map additional functions to esphome
+- [ ] Use callbacks instead of pollingComponent
 - [ ] Expert options for the HCPBridge component (GPIOs ...)

 # Contribute